 When the NetFlow and path information is merged with the Bro events summary output is written to stdout.
-Additionally, CoreFlow provides a simple output module that exports enriched output as json to a log file.
-There is also experimental output support to Elasticsearch.
+Listing 1 shows an example of the stdout output.
+The output includes: alert id, flow(protocol, source ip, source port, destination ip, destination port), alert message, and an ordered list of routers provided by the route estimation described in Sec.
+5.1.
+Besides the summarized output, CoreFlow provides an output module that exports the full enriched output as json to a log file.
+There is also support for Elasticsearch.
 Other outputs are being considered, for example, a Bro output such that the enriched output can be used to create new alerts.
 This idea is discussed in Sec.
 6.